Nomad

 1. Get a queue number from the ticket machine

-3. Fill out a patient registration form (if it's your first visit)
+3. Fill out patient registration form (first visit only)

 Here’s what the exterior looks like.

-You’ll find a terminal where you’re expected to input your purpose of visit and passport number.
+There’s a touchscreen kiosk near the entrance where you’re supposed to input your purpose of visit and passport number.
+In reality, the staff handled almost everything for me.

-They asked, “Are you planning to travel to Africa?” — I responded, “Not finalized yet, but yes.”
+• “Are you planning to travel to Africa?”

-In the end, I opted to receive the following five vaccines:
+In the end, I chose 4 out of the following 5 vaccines:

 VaccineDoses / Schedule